 The test subjects were asked to rate their symptoms periodically throughout the study.

-The study found that, although there were some small differences over the course of the study (the zinc group felt about 13% better than the control group on day 7 of the infection, for example), these differences were small and not statistically significant.
+The study found that, although there were some small differences over the course of the study (the zinc group felt about 13% better than the control group on day 7 of the infection, for example), these differences were small.

 The researchers measured testosterone levels in the blood and compared them to zinc levels measured inside samples of cells from the men’s bodies.